 Patients and family members who have inherited AIP should be counseled on how to limit their risk of any future acute attacks.
 This should include information about AIP and what causes attacks, how to check if a prescribed medication is safe or unsafe and details of relevant patient support groups.

-Hospitalization is often necessary for acute attacks, particularly if nausea and vomiting have prevented adequate oral intake.
+Hospitalization is often necessary for acute attacks, particularly if nausea and vomiting have prevented adequate oral intake of calories and nutrition, especially carbohydrates.
 Medications for pain, nausea and vomiting, IV hydration, and close observation are generally required.
 Glucose and other carbohydrates can help suppress disease activity, are given by vein or by mouth, and are part of initial treatment.
 Intravenous heme, however, is both more specific and effective than glucose and should be started if the patient’s symptoms fail to improve within 36 hours.
-Heme is sold as Panhematin®, from Recordati Rare Diseases.
+In the United States, heme is sold as Panhematin®, from Recordati Rare Diseases.
 Most hospitals do not stock it.
 Therefore, the pharmacy must be notified at the time of the patient’s admission to initiate a request for air-freighting enough medication for 5 days of treatment.
 Generally, shipping will take at least 24 hours.
-Panhematin is the only commercially available form of heme for treatment and prevention of acute porphyric attacks in the United States.
-Heme arginate, which is marketed in other countries as Normosang® (Orphan Europe), is another preparation for intravenous administration.
+Panhematin® is the only commercially available form of heme for treatment and prevention of acute Porphyric attacks in the United States.
+Heme arginate, which is marketed in other countries as Normosang® (Orphan Europe), is another preparation for intravenous heme administration.
 The main side-effect of Panhematin® is irritation of the vein used for infusion (phlebitis).
 This is avoided by slow infusion through a large caliber vein or central line.
-Adding human albumin to the heme solution also may reduce the risk of phlebitis.
-(Directions for preparing Panhematin® in this manner can be obtained from porphyria specialist and is included in the Emergency Room Kit/Primary Care Physician from the APF or at panhematin.com).
-Heme therapy is indicated only if an acute attack of porphyria is proven by a marked increase in urine PBG.
+Porphyria experts at times suggest adding human albumin to the heme solution to reduce the risk of phlebitis.
+(Directions for preparing Panhematin® in this manner can be obtained from Porphyria specialists and is included in the Emergency Room Kit/Primary Care Physician Kit from the APF.
+Directions for reconstituting Panhematin® and a dosing calculator are included in the instructional video with a step-by-step tutorial on administering Panhematin® to a patient with an acute Porphyria at panhematin.com).
+Heme therapy is indicated only if an acute attack of Porphyria is proven by a marked increase in urine PBG.
 It may be useful also as preventive therapy for people with frequent recurrent attacks.

 During treatment of an attack, attention should be given to salt and water balance.
 Harmful drugs should be stopped.
 These include barbiturates, sulfonamides, and many others (Safe/Unsafe Drug List).
 Attacks are often precipitated by low intake of carbohydrates and calories in an attempt to lose weight.
 Thus, dietary counseling is very important (Diet and Nutrition).
 Premenstrual attacks often resolve quickly with the onset of menses; hormone manipulations may prevent such attacks.